 Very high resolution prints were also supplied to record the extensive damaged to the spire.

 St Mary de Castro is a 12th century parish church in the heart of Mediaeval Leicester and its needle crocketed spire has dominated the Leicester skyline since the beginning of the 15th century.

-In 2011 it was found that restoration work just after WWI had seriously comprised the structure of the spire leaving it in danger of total collapse.
+In 2011 it was found that restoration work completed just after WWI had seriously compromised the structure of the spire, leaving it in danger of total collapse.
 In 2014 it was removed in its entirety.

-As project photographer, Northlight’s Keith Cooper has documented the recent history of this Grade 1 listed building – and the photographs here show the beauty of the church within its unusual setting of the precincts of Leicester Castle, through the initial survey work of the damage, to the erection of the scaffolding, the rare views from the top of the spire (including a rather special ‘little planet’ projection) to how the church looks now in 2014 after final ‘deconstruction’ of the spire.
+As project photographer, Northlight’s Keith Cooper documented the recent history of this Grade 1 listed building – and the photographs here show the beauty of the church within its unusual setting of the precincts of Leicester Castle.

 The collection of photographs shown here were taken for the church architect and parish council and were intend for both survey and recording purposes (specifically to measure the cracks in the stone) and to promote the spire appeal - hence the mixture of technical and fine art photography.

 Using our photographer Keith’s expert print knowledge, we also produced a large scale (over 1m tall) print of the defects in the spire that was sent to English Heritage as part of the funding application (which was successful).

 Photography inside the spire was tricky - with the majority of access only via ladders and internal scaffolding.
 Detailed shots of the damaged stonework were essential and required careful management of the -very- limited natural light.
 Long exposure times (without the aid of a tripod) and careful post-production editing produced photographs not only suitable or large scale, fine art prints, but also for use on TV.